Updated on 13 May 2021

 Wakes, memorials, receptions and all other events/activities after the funeral

-Wakes, memorials, receptions and all other events/activities occurring after a ceremony will have different permitted limits depending on where it is held.
+Wakes, memorials, receptions and all other events/activities occurring after a ceremony will have different permitted limits depending on where they are held.

-In accordance with the Movement and Gathering Direction, private ceremonies conducted in public outdoor areas and spaces in a non-restricted area can have a maximum of 100 people attend including the service director.
+In accordance with the Movement and Gathering Direction, there are no limits on private ceremonies conducted in public outdoor areas.
+Ceremonies at a private residence or non-residence can have a maximum of 100 people attend including the service director.

-In restricted areas, private ceremonies performed in public outdoor areas and spaces can have a maximum of 10 people attend including the service director.
+When an area is declared a restricted area, private wakes, memorials, receptions and all other events/activities that might occur after the funeral in public outdoor areas and spaces will have a reduced attendance capacity that can attend.
+This includes the service director.
 Restricted areas are determined by the Chief Health Officer and published on the Queensland Health website.
 There are currently no restricted areas.

 Where a wake, memorial or reception is held at a restricted business, e.g. a function venue or pub, and the business is operating under a COVID Safe Industry Plan, the plan will detail the number of attendees permitted.
-If the business is not operating under a COVID Safe Industry plan, the number of attendees would be determined by the 2 or 4 square metre rule, depending on the size of the venue.
+If the business is not operating under a COVID Safe Industry Plan, the number of attendees would be determined by occupant density requirements, depending on the size of the venue.

 The above measures for funerals should also be adopted for events held after the funeral.